-Polka dot pattern is typically composed of a solid colored ground speckled with large, usually evenly sized and spaced spots of a different color- sometimes multiple.
-This iconic and simplistic pattern has a long history of use in fashion and interior design and is a playful and fun way to add interest to any modern home or outfit.
+Polka dot pattern is typically composed of a solid colored ground speckled with large, usually evenly sized and spaced spots of a different color, or sometimes multiple colors.
+This iconic yet simplistic pattern has a long history of use in fashion and interior design as a playful and fun way to add interest to any modern home or outfit.

 The origins of polka dots date back to medieval times in Europe, when they held a much more ominous connotation.
 Back then, polka dots and any similar patterns were associated with disease and poor health, likely due to the visual similarities shared with the sores caused by the plague and smallpox.
-Both of these diseases were extremely lethal and rampant in the medieval era, so anything resembling them in a time when science was less advanced and people were highly superstitious, was seen as a bad omen.
+Both of these diseases were extremely lethal and rampant in the medieval era, so anything resembling them - especially in a time when science was less advanced and people were highly superstitious - was viewed as a bad omen.

-The most recent revival of the polka dot trend was for a couple of years circa 2010, when it took the fashion and interior design worlds by storm yet again.
+The most recent revival of the polka dot trend was for a brief time circa 2010, when it took the fashion and interior design worlds by storm yet again.
 The early 2010s were all about loud and colorful statements that took some inspiration from the 1980s.
-Bright and oversized prints like polka dot and chevron were found on everything from pillows to purses.
+Bright and oversized prints like polka dot and chevron were found on everything from pillows to purses, before the polka dot craze quietly faded yet again.

 I publish a free complimentary magazine in Midland Texas and would like permission to use some of your design editorial in my magazine.
 I would like to get permission to do this.